Minahany79/task-management-api/README.md

       "PONG !! from Task Management - Sun Sept 14 2024 20:06:13 GMT+0300 (Eastern European Standard Time)"
 ```

+### How to Use Swagger Documentation

+1. **Open Swagger UI**: Navigate to `http://localhost:3000/docs` in your browser.

+2. **Explore Endpoints**: The Swagger UI will display a list of available API endpoints organized by tags (e.g., Users, Tasks).
+Click on any endpoint to expand it and view more details.

+3. **Try Out Endpoints**: For each endpoint, you can:

+   - View the required parameters and request body.
+   - Send a request directly from Swagger UI by providing the necessary data and clicking the "Try it out" button.
+   - See the response status, headers, and body.

+4. **View Response Details**: After sending a request, Swagger will show you the response data, including any error messages, response codes, and the structure of the returned data.

 ## Project Structure

 The folder structure of this app is explained below: